 Early Origins of the Milfeart family

 The surname Milfeart was first found in Yorkshire where they held a family seat from very ancient times, as Lords of the manor of Milford, in the diocese of York.
 This did not appear in the Domesday Book in 1080, and it must be assumed that the manor emerged about the 12th or 13th century.

 Early History of the Milfeart family

 This web page shows only a small excerpt of our Milfeart research.
-Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1725 and 1704 are included under the topic Early Milfeart History in all our PDF Extended History products and printed products wherever possible.
+Another 84 words (6 lines of text) covering the years 1273, 1292, 1379, 1618, 1644, 1704 and 1725 are included under the topic Early Milfeart History in all our PDF Extended History products and printed products wherever possible.

 Milfeart Spelling Variations

 Milfeart has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Milfeart have been found, including Milforde, Milford, Millford, Millforde, Melford and many more.

 Early Notables of the Milfeart family

 Distinguished members of the family include Samuel "Fish Hook" Mulford (1644–1725), an American who went to London in 1704 to protest the tax on whale oil, which he used in farming.
 Warned beforehand of the sly workings of pickpockets in...
-Another 39 words (3 lines of text) are included under the topic Early Milfeart Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Milfeart family to Ireland